 Momentum Mississippi programs:

-Momentum Mississippi was adopted in 2005 to implement the recommendations of Blueprint Mississippi.
-In a collaborative effort that involved community and business leaders from around the state, the Blueprint Mississippi Steering Committee had recommended that the state build a long-range plan for economic development in the state and strengthen existing legislation to support that plan.
+Created by Governor Haley Barbour, Momentum Mississippi was adopted in 2005 to implement the recommendations of Blueprint Mississippi.
+In a collaborative effort that involved community and business leaders from around the state, the Blueprint Mississippi Steering Committee recommended that the state strengthen current legislation in order to build a long-range plan for economic development in the state.

 Among its first initiatives, the Momentum Mississippi Economic Development Taskforce created new economic development legislation.
-This legislation focused on economic development incentive programs, and it created new programs, modified existing programs, and provided for increased funding levels.
+This legislation focused on economic development incentive programs - new programs were created, existing programs were modified, and increased funding levels were obtained.
 The administration of these programs falls to the Mississippi Development Authority (MDA), which also administers many other loan and grant programs designed to support growth and renewal across the state.

-Programs under the auspices of Momentum Mississippi include:
+Programs under the auspices of Momentum Mississippi include the following:

 Through the issuance of state bonds, counties or municipalities may receive grants under the Development Infrastructure Program to finance small infrastructure projects.
 Counties and municipalities are encouraged to use these grants in connection with other state and federal programs.